Towards Robust Speech Deepfake Detection via Human-Inspired Reasoning: Results and discussion

 \section{Results and discussion}

 SALMONN-7B outperformed conventional Wav2Vec2-AASIST in terms of binary classification metrics, as shown in Table~\ref{tab:main-results}.
-Moreover, the obtained models demonstrate similar or better results compared to the open-source models, presented on Speech DF-Arena~\cite{dowerah2026speech} leaderboard \footnote{\url{https://huggingface.co/spaces/Speech-Arena-2025/Speech-DF-Arena}}.
+Moreover, the obtained models demonstrate similar or better results compared to the open-source models, presented on Speech DF-Arena leaderboard~\cite{dowerah2026speech} .

 Nonetheless, LALMs can demonstrate weak training stability and a drastic overfitting tendency; to mitigate this issue, the number of training iterations and learning rate might be decreased, while dropout and augmentation range are increased.
 Training on the combined dataset of \texttt{Train-1-HL} and \texttt{Train-2-HL} does not improve the results, compared to the separately trained checkpoints.
-Regarding hard-label evaluation of reasoning checkpoints, while reasoning-only SFT underperformed to the hard-label checkpoints, GRPO tuning improves the results noticeably.
+Regarding hard-label evaluation of reasoning checkpoints, while reasoning-only SFT underperformed to the hard-label checkpoints, GRPO tuning improves the results.
 The hypothesis that hard-label SFT can help the reasoning SFT has not been confirmed.
 We highlight the decent reasoning performance on a set of samples from \texttt{Test-2-R}, which is reflected in Table~\ref{tab:test_reasoning}.
 One can notice that SALMONN provides reasonable audio-grounded cues, such as referring to particular words' pronunciation and to background noises.
 Among the other findings, it is noticeable that grounding does not significantly improve the classification metrics, but diversifies the chain-of-thought traces, while GRPO further improves the reasoning.
 After applying these techniques to the model, the diversity and informativeness of the answers it generates, as well as its classification metrics, increase (see Table \ref{tab:main-results}).
+Binary classification Test-1-HL EER is $13.2\%$ (for SALMONN-7B model) and $15.7\%$ (for W2V2-AASIST model).
+CoT final decisions are strongly conditioned on the preceding trace, making EER redundant.
 Despite these results, the resulting reasoning models still struggle with modern high-fidelity synthesis systems that were not present in the training data.
-LALM's reasoning often describes deepfake audio as genuine speech.
+LALM's reasoning often describes deepfake audio as genuine speech. {Nonetheless, one can train a model to output ``no audible artifacts'' on genuine speech, treating bona fide as an abstention class.}